bjodah/mdiosvcor/README.md

 of the resulting implicit relation.

 ## Caveats
-Cached compiled binaries are stored
+Cached compiled binaries are stored in cache/ directory.
+When moving between hosts of different architetchture/OS one must purg this directory of ".so" files.

 ## Possible future extensions
 Feel free to write them and make a pull request at github: